Youth Environmental Program-YEP

 What Is It?

-The Program is co-sponsored by the DEP and Quad Graphics of Martinsburg.
+The program is sponsored by the DEP.
 It is designed to unite existing youth groups such as 4-H clubs, scouts, kindergarten, elementary, junior high/middle and high schools, FFA chapters, church youth fellowships, and others toward the common goal of Making West Virginia Shine!
 The program provides incentive to the groups to actively participate in environmental projects.
 It creates an interest and enthusiasm for preserving our natural resources, with more than $15,000 in cash and other awards including a college scholarship.

 How To Become Involved